amojena/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 **Summarize feedback from your partners here.**
+The general feedback was that the idea of using LED strips to more seamlessly integrate the alarm but it might be overwhelming just as a means of an alarm to leave because of the tram.
+With such a dramatic urgency the LED strips create, could it be used for other events that actually call for such urgency (i.e. earthquakes, fires, etc.).

 ## Make it your own